CodingGagan/markdown_test/kubecost-cloud/kubecost-cloud-cloud-billing-integrations/kubecost-cloud-gcp-integration.md

-# Kubecost Cloud GCP Integration
+# nOps Cloud GCP Integration

 {% hint style="info" %}
-This documentation should only be consulted when using Kubecost Cloud.
-For information about the configuring a GCP integration with self-hosted Kubecost, see [here](/install-and-configure/install/cloud-integration/gcp-out-of-cluster/README.md).
+This documentation should only be consulted when using nOps Cloud.
+For information about the configuring a GCP integration with self-hosted nOps, see [here](/install-and-configure/install/cloud-integration/gcp-out-of-cluster/README.md).
 {% endhint %}

-Kubecost Cloud provides the ability to allocate out of cluster (OOC) costs back to Kubernetes concepts like namespaces and deployments.
+nOps Cloud provides the ability to allocate out of cluster (OOC) costs back to Kubernetes concepts like namespaces and deployments.
 The following guide provides the steps required for allocating OOC costs in GCP.

 ## Prerequisites

-Before you interact with Kubecost Cloud, you will need to export your cloud billing data in GCP to BigQuery.
+Before you interact with nOps Cloud, you will need to export your cloud billing data in GCP to BigQuery.
 For help, consult [Google's documentation](https://cloud.google.com/billing/docs/how-to/export-data-bigquery) on the subject.

-After this, it is also recommend to use a [detailed billing export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-tables#detailed-usage-cost-data-schema) in order to gain access to Kubecost's cloud integration functionality such as reconciliation for the most accurate spend data.
+After this, it is also recommend to use a [detailed billing export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-tables#detailed-usage-cost-data-schema) in order to gain access to nOps's cloud integration functionality such as reconciliation for the most accurate spend data.

 You will need to prepare the following fields: